szorfein/freydis/README.md

     $ freydis --restore

 Freydis will restore all files in `/`.

+#### 0x04 - Secrets
+Freydis can store secrets ([GPG Key](https://www.gnupg.org/) and [pass](https://www.passwordstore.org/) directory for now) and restore them if need:

+    $ freydis --gpg-recipient szorfein@protonmail.com --secrets-backup
+    $ freydis --gpg-recipient szorfein@protonmail.com --secrets-restore

+The option `--secrets-restore` use `gpg --import` if the key is no found on your system.

 ### Tips
 If you lost the config file, `freydis` has made a copy on your device when you're done your first `--backup`: